Article updated by Beth Delthony August 2014.

 Playa Blanca: Located right between Tongoy and Guanaqueros you’ll find this lovely, sunny beach that is a popular vacation destination for Chilean families.
 Most of these families rent a spot on the beach to pitch a tent and camp on the beach for a week or two.
 Others rent a modest cabin for some no frills relaxation time.
-There is also a resort area here.
-You’ll need to take a car or taxi here from the center of Tongoy as no buses pass by this beach.
-Activities on the beach include volleyball and snorkeling.
-Additional activities can be arranged through the beach’s resort (see link below).
+There is also a resort area here if you prefer renting an apartment.
+Activities on the beach include volleyball and snorkeling, additional activities can be arranged through the resort Club Playa Blanca.
+To get there you’ll need to take a car or taxi from Tongoy as no buses pass by this beach.

 Playa Socos: Just a 10-20 minute drive south of Playa Blanca, Playa Socos is a popular beach that is great for swimming and is also very accessible by public transport.
 The beach is located just a short walk (5 minutes) from the town center of Tongoy.
 There are many signs leading the way.
 To get there you’ll pass by a market selling juices, jewelry, and other popular beach treats and then encounter a small bridge leading to the beach.
 Once over the bridge, you’ll find yourself on one of the nicest beaches in Chile!
 Activities here include kayaking and volleyball.
 (Note: Tongoy has another beach, Playa Grande, which is much larger but not as nice for swimming).